Rudy Giuliani Says Robert Mueller ‘Shouldn’t Do A Comey’

-President Donald Trump’s personal attorney, Rudy Giuliani, said that special counsel Robert Mueller must release the findings of his investigation on or before September 1 or risk being blamed for interfering in the 2018 midterms.
+A member of President Donald Trump’s legal team, Rudy Giuliani, said that special counsel Robert Mueller must release the findings of his investigation on or before September 1 or risk being blamed for interfering in the 2018 midterms.

-Appearing on “The Cats Roundtable” with John Catsimatidis on New York’s AM 970 radio station on Sunday, Giuliani said that Mueller shouldn’t do a Comey and try to interfere in the elections.”Whatever he’s got, he should put up or shut up,” he said.
+Appearing on “The Cats Roundtable” with John Catsimatidis on New York’s AM 970 radio station on Sunday, Giuliani said that Mueller shouldn’t do a Comey and try to interfere in the elections.

+“Whatever he’s got, he should put up or shut up,” he said.
 “Just how long does [Mueller] think he can have this job?
 I mean, it’s supposed to be a temporary one,” Giuliani said.

 In May, he told the New York Times that September 1 would be the deadline for Mueller to complete his probe into whether Trump obstructed the Russia investigation.